wxt406611016/MDR/readme.md

 ## Run Experiments
 ---
-### Performacne Comparison Target Poisoned Ember Dataset
+### Performacne Comparison On Poisoned Ember Dataset
 * To reproduce the defense performance for no_attack scenario, shown in Table 1 of "No Attack" strategy, please run:

   ``python Defense_ember.py --target no_attack``